PATIENT GUIDE

 Specific Characteristics

-Especially in childhood, ACC can be associated with so-called cancer predisposition syndromes, meaning a genetically inherited, familial occurrence of these tumors (e.g., Li-Fraumeni, Lynch or Beckwith-Wiedemann syndromes).
+Especially in childhood, ACC ACTs are often associated with so-called cancer predisposition syndromes, meaning a genetically inherited, familial occurrence of these tumors (e.g., Li-Fraumeni, Lynch or Beckwith-Wiedemann syndromes).
 Genetic testing is generally recommended for all children with ACC.
 If a genetic predisposition is identified, it is advisable for family members to undergo genetic testing for the associated syndrome.
 This may help reduce cancer risk through close monitoring.

 In contrast to ACC tumors in adults, almost all tumors in children produce hormones (80% of cases are hormonally active).
 Primarily, the stress hormone cortisol and male hormone precursors are secreted.
 However, about 60 percent of those affected actually suffer from hormonal disorders and therefore seek medical help.
 The main conditions include Cushing’s syndrome (with symptoms such as weight gain, high blood pressure, skin changes, etc.), early puberty development, or abdominal pain.